Skjoldrun/Skjoldrun.github.io/docs/wpf/commands.md

 ***Youtube Tutorials:** [Commands Part I](https://www.youtube.com/watch?v=HDSRG7GvPbo) and [Commands Part II](https://www.youtube.com/watch?v=8WfD2cFRymM)*

-Commands enable a bound method from the ViewModel to be executet from a View element, like a button.
-You can add an execution validation if the UI element should be shown as diasabled for preventing the execution (e.g. you have to enter data first to execute a save command).
+Commands enable a bound method from the ViewModel to be executed from a View element, like a button.
+You can add an execution validation if the UI element should be shown as disabled for preventing the execution (e.g. you have to enter data first to execute a save command).

 A possible implementation of a application wide Command base class could be the following: